Rangelia

-Rangelia is a genus of parasitic alveolates of the phylum Apicomplexia.
+Rangelia is a genus of parasitic alveolates of the phylum Apicomplexa.

 History

 This organism was first described in Brazil in 1910.
 This discovery was not confirmed until 2011 when experimental transmission of the organism showed its pathological capabilities.

 Description

 This parasite's normal life cycle involves wild canids and ticks.
 Domestic dogs are accidental hosts.
 It has been reported from Argentina, Brazil and Uruguay.

 This parasite is transmitted by ticks.

 After injection into the vertebrate host the parasite migrates to endothelial cells of the capillaries.
 The parasites lie within parasitophorous vacuoles that have a trilaminar membrane with villar protrusions.
 An apical complex is present which includes a polar ring and rhoptries but lacks a conoid.

 The parasites may also invade erythrocytes and leukocytes.

 Clinical features

 The disease caused by infection with this parasite is known as rangeliosis.
 In Brazil it is also known as nambi-uvú (bleeding ears), peste de sangue (bleeding plague) and febre amarela dos cães (yellow fever of dogs).